TayHuiYi/Bioinformatics-for-studying-S.-pneumoniae/README.md

 All structures should be within the same folder, and a new PDB file with the b-factor column edited with pLDDT values will be created.
 Opening the file with softwares such as PyMol will allow the user to view the coloured structure.

-Instructions are within the code, commented out.
+Instructions are within the notebook, commented out.